BINDER: Instantly Adaptive Mobile Manipulation with Open-Vocabulary Commands: Introduction

 To this end, we propose \method (\textbf{B}ridging \textbf{IN}stant and \textbf{DE}liberative \textbf{R}easoning), a dual-process framework inspired by cognitive theories~\cite{wason1974dual,kahneman2011thinking} that describe how humans navigate complex environments through fast, automatic monitoring (System 1) and slow, deliberative reasoning (System 2).
-Our framework operationalizes this cognitive division through two specialized modules (Fig.~\ref{fig:overview}): the Instant Response Module (IRM), powered by a Video-LLM~\cite{qwen25vl2025}, continuously analyzes video streams to enable opportunistic interventions during navigation and manipulation, while the Deliberative Response Module (DRM) performs strategic planning using 3D semantic scene representations, updated at navigation targets and when triggered by the IRM.
+Our framework operationalizes this cognitive division through two distinct modules (Fig.~\ref{fig:overview}).
+The Instant Response Module (IRM) relies on a Video-LLM~\cite{qwen25vl2025} to continuously process video streams, enabling opportunistic interventions during navigation and manipulation.
+Meanwhile, Deliberative Response Module (DRM) performs strategic planning using 3D semantic scene representations, which update upon navigation targets or when triggered by the IRM.
 Furthermore, to enable mutual enhancement between these modules, we propose a bidirectional coordination method.
 Specifically, the DRM guides the IRM's monitoring attention based on current task context—whether navigating, searching, or manipulating—ensuring situation-appropriate monitoring, while the IRM provides environmental observations that enable context-aware planning and, when necessary, trigger immediate 3D reconstruction and replanning by the DRM (Sec.~\ref{subsec:dual_process}).
 This heterogeneous perception—combining scheduled reconstruction at navigation targets with on-demand analysis from video—addresses the trade-off between temporal awareness and spatial precision that limits monolithic approaches.

 We evaluate \method through extensive experiments across three real-world environments featuring diverse dynamic scenarios.
 When tested with dynamically appearing/disappearing objects and changing receptacles, \method demonstrates several key capabilities: immediate grasp correction during manipulation, early failure detection through temporal cues, opportunistic replanning when detecting targets mid-navigation, and dynamic task reordering based on environmental changes.
 Compared to state-of-the-art baselines~\cite{liu2024okrobot,liu2024dynamem,yan2024dovsg}, our approach shows significant improvements in handling dynamic situations—validating its potential for real-world OVMM deployment.